2008 Houston Astros season: March–April

-After losing the first two games of the 2008 campaign to the San Diego Padres, the Astros trailed 6-5 on April 2 in the top of the 9th with 2 outs.
-With Padres closer Trevor Hoffman on the mound, the Astros put two on base when Hunter Pence hit a line drive off of Adrián González' glove into right to tie it up.
-Lance Berkman came up next and smashed a 3-run home run to deep center making it a 9–6 game.
-José Valverde then closed out the Astros' first 2008 win.
+After having lost the first two games of the 2008 campaign to the San Diego Padres, the Astros trailed 6–5 on April 2 in the top of the ninth with two outs.
+With Padres closer Trevor Hoffman on the mound, the Astros put two runners on base.
+Hunter Pence then scalded a line drive that deflected off Adrián González' glove, which skipped into right field, allowing Houston to tie the score.
+Next, Lance Berkman smashed a three-run home run to deep center field, positioning the Astros in front for a 9–6 score.
+Astros reliever José Valverde then closed out the Astros' first 2008 win.
+Geoff Blum, Ty Wigginton, and Carlos Lee all went deep for their first home runs of the year.
+Berkman also purloined a base.